-1.1 Union Theological College offers the BA Hons Theology programme which is validated and awarded by St Mary's University, Twickenham.
-This Policy applies to the admission of students to this undergraduate programme.
+1.1 Union Theological College offers postgraduate degrees awarded by the Presbyterian Theological Faculty, Ireland (PTFI).
+This Policy applies to the admission of students to postgraduate programmes offered by Union Theological College.
 It provides information on procedures and related matters together with responsibilities of those involved in the process.

-1.2 It applies to entry in the academic year 2025-26 and is kept under review and updated to reflect progress in implementing the College's Teaching and Learning Strategy.
+1.2 It applies to entry in the academic year 2025-26 and is kept under review and updated to reflect progress in implementing the College's Teaching and Learning Strategy 2020 - 2025.

-1.3 The Union College Faculty has overall responsibility for the Admissions Policy.
-A sub-committee (The Admissions Panel), appointed by the Union College Faculty and comprising the Principal, the Programme Coordinator and Executive Academic Administrator (Registrar), implements admissions policies and procedures, and reviews the admissions policy and procedures at the end of each admissions cycle.
+1.3 The Union College Faculty has overall responsibility for the Postgraduate Admissions Policy.
+A sub-committee (The Admissions Panel) appointed by the Union College Faculty and comprising of the Principal, the Programme Coordinator for the relevant PGR programme, and the Executive Academic Administrator (Registrar), implements admissions policies and procedures, and reviews the admissions policy and procedures at the end of each admissions cycle.
 The outcome of this review is reported to the Faculty.